PlanktoScope/PlanktoScope/README.md

 sudo pip3 install adafruit-circuitpython-motorkit
 ```

-It is recommended to test this setup by creating this small script under the name `blinkatest.py` and running it:
+It is recommended to test this setup by creating this small script under the name `test/blinkatest.py` and running it (you can use the editor nano if you are using the terminal).
 ```python
 #!/usr/bin/python3
 import board